0xcrans/solanaPokerConsole/README.md

-# Solana Blockchain Poker Platform
+# Console to Poker on Solana

-A poker platform built on Solana blockchain using Anchor framework.
+Built on Solana using Anchor framework.
 Players can join tables, deposit funds, and play poker with secure token-based betting system.

 ## 🏗️ Architecture